 Lists the number of cumulative errors after running your PRBS test.
-To reset the error count to zero, select the lane(s) and click Reset.
-By default, Cumulative Error Count = 0, the Data Rate text box is blank, and Bit Error Rate = NA.
+Click Reset to reset to zero.
+1. By default, Cumulative Error Count = 0, the Data Rate text box is blank, and Bit Error Rate = NA.

-Figure 209 · Debug SERDES - PRBS Test
+Figure 184 · Debug SERDES - PRBS Test

-Note: If the design uses SERDES PCIe, PRBS7 is the only available option for PRBS tests.
+Note: If the design uses SERDES PCIe, PRBS7 will be the only option shown for PRBS tests..